 - Unroll your fabric over the roof cement and pat down firmly.

 - Apply another coat of roof cement on top of your fabric and smooth down.
 Let the cement dry and your roof leak should be fixed.

-- Using a utility knife, cut out the damagd caulk and clean out the area so that the new caulk forms a sufficient seal.
+- Using a utility knife, cut out the damaged caulk and clean out the area.
+This means the new caulk will form a sufficient seal.

 - Cut the tip of your caulk tube to be as wide as the gap you’re caulking and place the tube in your caulk gun.

 - As you calk, our roof repair experts suggest holding the gun behind the line of caulk you’re producing and pushing the gun forward.
 (Keep a small bead of caulk ahead of the gun at all times.)
 This ensures that you get enough caulk into the gap to form a good seal.

 - Smooth the caulk down with a putty knife.